 The final phase of the project is to roll out the introduction of a food waste collection service to the remaining 14,000 households living in high and low-rise flats in the borough.
-This is programmed to start in July 2021 and to be completed by the end of March 2022.

 Individual internal caddies and caddy liners will still be provided to each household, however, rather than an external caddy per household, the required number of 240 litre communal food waste bins will be provided instead in the bin storage areas.
 Each of the block of flats will have the capacity needed for communal residual and recycling waste bins reassessed during this roll out.